Get my latest blog post direct to your inbox every week!

 This is a really tough question to ask yourself when you're angry with someone.
 We spend so much energy justifying our own position we rarely look at the root of what made us react with anger.

-My pleasure in this, was hearing about the celebratory dinner he had with his son and daughter-in-law to celebrate their marriage.
+My pleasure in this was hearing about the celebratory dinner he had with his son and daughter-in-law to celebrate their marriage.
 And the question about children?
-Well, they will be better informed to decide their own faith when they grow up now that they have access to their Jewish grandparents.
+Well, they will be better informed about deciding their own faith when they grow up now that they have access to all their grandparents.

 This statement challenges you to accept that people start out with good intentions.
 It may be that they just do not have the knowledge or skills available to deliver what they promised.